CAMeL-Lab/camel_tools/CONTRIBUTING.md

 ## Issues

-Not all contributions have to be in code.
+Not all contributions have to do with code.
 If you would like to report a bug, suggest enhancements, or request a new feature, please use the
 [issues page](https://github.com/owo/CAMeL_Tools/issues) to do so.